Elements-Agency/benjaminjyoung/content/artwork/lemon-tree/index.md

 Ben Young in childhood, with his artistic talents, started to home in on impressionism as his preferred methodology.
 It's been some time since he's used those artistic skills, but this artwork is one of many where those talents are starting to bubble back to the service as Ben ventures back in to visual arts.

 [Read More About Ben >](/about)

----

-## Artwork Purchase Options ##

-If interested in purchasing a print, please [contact me](/contact), and I can take time to setup the print with the print supplier.